Interview by Jacob Sawyer / Portrait By Fanny Usher

 I’m just really enjoying skating right now, it’s the most I’ve ever enjoyed it.
 I’m living off wanting to skate every single day

 We’ve also been using this space to talk about more serious issues and you skated to the Black Lives Matter march where everyone met at Southbank.
-Have the last few months been eye-opening for you in regards to systematic racism?
+Have the last few months been eye-opening for you in regards to systemic racism?

 I mean I really fucking hope it can be dismantled and I can’t believe it’s still going on.
 It’s been problematic for so many years and it’s still shocking.